artomweb/htmlAudioTranscription/README.md

 ![](Dino.png)

 The program outputs spans enclosed in paragraphs.
 Each span has the start time of the audio in the data-time attribute.
-The client Javascript finds the span with the greatest time less than the current playback time.
+The client side Javascript finds the span with the greatest time less than the current playback time.

 Wikipedia Dino transcription from [here](https://en.wikipedia.org/wiki/File:Dinosaur.ogg)